 The American Academy of Pediatrics (AAP) strongly promotes knowledge and proficiency in NRP and has developed instructional materials for this purpose.

-Prior to your class, you must complete the online pre-test (sent out two weeks prior to your class date).
-After online testing is complete, you will be able to print out a verification of completion that will delineate which lessons have been successfully completed and the date.
+Prior to your class, you must complete the online pre-test (sent out about two weeks prior to your class date).
+After online testing is complete, you will be able to print out or email a verification of completion that will delineate which lessons have been successfully completed and the date.
 You must present this to the identified instructor.
-Please bring your current NRP Provider Card to class.

 AAP disclaimer: NRP is an educational program that introduces the concepts and basic skills of neonatal resuscitation.
 Completion of the program does not imply that an individual has the competence to perform neonatal resuscitation.
 Each hospital is responsible for determining the level of competence and qualifications required for someone to assume clinical responsibility for neonatal resuscitation.